On the hypothesis of a second Higgs boson near 0.5 TeV: BSM scalar boson from spectral sum rules

-One can ask where is the standard Higgs boson $h$ in this approach?
-If $h$ is a kind of pseudogoldstone boson as in the consideration of previous section, then the situation with $h$ should be similar to the case of the pion in QCD sum rules: The pseudogoldstone bosons are too low in mass to be calculable by this method~\cite{svz1,svz2,rry} because the aforementioned condition for its applicability is not fulfilled.
-Thus, if $h'$ is not a radial excitation of $h$, then $h$ corresponds to a pole of different correlator, a correlator for which the method does not work.
+One might wonder where the standard Higgs boson $h$ is in this approach.
+If $h$ is some kind of pseudo-Goldstone boson in the hypothetical BSM sector, as is often assumed, then the situation with $h$ should be similar to the pion case in QCD sum rules: the perturbative logarithm in the OPE does not dominate, so the applicability condition of the method is violated~\cite{svz1,svz2,rry}.
+Thus, if $h'$ is not a radial excitation of $h$, then $h$ corresponds to a pole of another correlator, for which the method does not work.